The Miyaoka-Yau inequality and uniformisation of canonical models: Characterisation of singular ball quotients

 \approvals{ Behrouz & yes \\ Daniel & yes \\ Stefan & yes \\ Thomas & yes }

 As $G$ is a finite group, and as $Y$ is projective and smooth, $X$ is projective.
 Moreover, it follows from the assumptions on the $G$-action that $f: Y → X$ is quasi-étale.
-This implies that $K_X$ is $ℚ$-Cartier, that $X$ is klt, that $K_Y = f^* K_X$ and $\sT_Y = f^{[*]} \sT_X$.
-Recall that $K_Y$ is ample, and that the Chern classes of $\sT_Y$ satisfy the Miyaoka-Yau equality, see e.g.~\cite[(8.8.3)]{Kollar95s}.
+This implies that $K_X$ is $ℚ$-Cartier, that $X$ is klt, and that $K_Y = f^* K_X$.
+Moreover, by the same argument as in the first paragraph of Section~\ref{subsect:proof_of_general_uniformisation} we have $𝒯_Y = f^{[*]}𝒯_X$.

+Now, recall that $K_Y$ is ample, and that the Chern classes of $𝒯_Y$ satisfy the Miyaoka-Yau equality, see e.g.~\cite[(8.8.3)]{Kollar95s}.
 It follows that $K_X$ is ample.
-The $ℚ$-Miyaoka-Yau equality for $\sT_X$ then follows from Lemma~\ref{lem:buqec}.
+The $ℚ$-Miyaoka-Yau equality for $𝒯_X$ then follows from Lemma~\ref{lem:buqec}.

 \approvals{ Behrouz & yes \\ Daniel & yes \\ Stefan & yes \\ Thomas & yes }